Nathxniel/ppp/people/exe/STRATEGY.md

 (assuming action is based on the actor choosing to "follow" the wants of the CB versus the UB)

+"try not to keep track of any thoughts or decisions"

 substances can be helpful or harmful for this strategy. see [notes][nt] for more information